 You can see a map of the route here.

 Now about 150 yards up this road you will see a track on the left.
 This is the route for the longer walk, but we will concentrate on the shorter walk for now.
 Follow the roadway up to the main Sprouston-Cornhill road and turn left onto this road, taking care with the traffic.
-After about 300 yards you will see a farm track on the right.
+After about 300 yards you will see a grassy farm track on the right.
 Go down this farm track until you come to an old railway bridge and just before the bridge you will see a path on the right that goes down to the old railway.
 Take this path, then follow the old railway track to the right and head back towards Sprouston.
 After about a mile and a half, this track brings you back into the village, where you can follow the roadway up to your car.

-If you fancy tackling the longer walk, take the left had track just past Banff mill as described above, and follow this for about 500 yards, where you will see a gateway for a track that leads you back up to the river.
+If you fancy tackling the longer walk, take the left hand track just past Banff mill as described above, and follow this for about 500 yards, where you will see a gateway for a track that leads you back up to the river.
 Take this track, then turn right at the river and follow it for about 2 miles until the river bends south, then back east again.
 Here you will see a path that leads you back up to the Cornhill road, which it meets just at the Scotland / England border.
 Turn right up this road towards Sprouston, and after about 400 yards you will see a road leading to Nottlylees on your left.
 Follow this road up, and just before the house you will see the old railway line crossing.
 Turn right down the line, and it will meet up with the shorter walk described above.